distromatheus/admin_page/README.md

 # admin_page
-Página para administração do TCC.
+Dashboard to administration of TCC.